 Visit our website at www.axdahlfarms.com for details and to sign up now.

 Big River Farms is a certified organic food hub, operated by The Food Group, a 501(c)(3) nonprofit.
-Our mission is to build a sustainable food system based on social, economic, and environmental justice through education, training, and partnerships.
-We aggregate produce grown by beginning farmers who have historically faced discrimination and are enrolled in our land-based education program.
+Our mission is to build a sustainable food system based on social, economic, and environmental justice through education, training, and community partnerships.
+We aggregate produce grown by beginning farmers who face discrimination in food and farming systems and are enrolled in our land-based education program.

 These veggie shares are both delivered once a week over the 18-week CSA season.
 Half shares contain 5-7 different produce items each week, suitable for 1-2 people, while full shares contain 10-12 items, suitable for 3-5 people.

-We make CSA deliveries once-a-week on Wednesdays to the drop-site of your choice in and around the Twin Cities Metro, including 14 different locations throughout Minneapolis, Saint Paul, New Hope, White Bear Lake, Stillwater, and Marine on St. Croix.
+We make CSA deliveries once-a-week on Wednesdays to the drop-site of your choice in and around the Twin Cities Metro, including 13 different locations throughout Minneapolis, Saint Paul, Roseville, New Hope, White Bear Lake, Stillwater, and Marine on St. Croix.
 Additional drop-site information, CSA pricing, and online purchase and payment options (such as monthly installments and EBT/SNAP), can be found at: https://www.harvie.farm/profile/big-river-farms.

-Blackbrook Farm is a certified organic diversified family farm.
-We grow vegetables, herbs, and fruit for a 100-member CSA and local farm-to-table restaurants.
-We also raise pastured heritage-bred hogs, a small herd of Scottish Highland cattle and certified organic meat chickens!
+Blackbrook Farm is a certified organic, diversified family farm.
+We grow vegetables and herbs for a 100-member CSA, direct online farmstand sales, and local farm-to-table restaurants.
+We also raise pastured hogs for pork, Scottish Highland cattle for beef and certified organic broiler chickens.

 Our 140-acre farm is located 60 miles outside of the Twin Cities in Amery, Wis.
 As organic farmers, our practices include using cover crops, green manures, crop rotations, and animal manures.
 We never use chemical fertilizers, fungicides, or pesticides.
 We believe strongly in building our soils for the generations to come.
 We offer a Customized CSA for both our Summer and Fall Shares.
 When you sign-up for a CSA with our farm, we will create a customized box based on your preferences.
 You will be able to view, change, swap and add products for others that are available.
 For example, don’t like eggplant?
 You can give it a low score and never see an eggplant in your box.
 Love carrots?
 You can swap more for a different crop you don’t want or also add-on more to your order.

 We offer full- and half-share options to our members.
 Our boxes start in mid-June and run weekly or bi-weekly for 16 weeks.
 Our Fall Share is a 2- or 4-week share extension.
 We grow many crops, including everything from tomatoes and potatoes and fresh herbs to carrots, spinach, broccoli, strawberries, and sweet corn.
 We also offer a locally-grown and harvested Mushroom Share add-on and weekly pastured pork, organic chicken, and grass-fed beef, as well as local honey add-ons.

 We deliver our CSA boxes on Thursdays to many Twin Cities and surrounding area locations, including Stillwater and western Wisconsin (you can find this information on our website under our CSA information) and also offer on-farm pickup.
-In addition to your produce, you will receive a weekly e-newsletter with updates from the farm, pictures, recipes, the contents of the box and what is to come the following week.
+In addition to your produce, you will receive a weekly e-newsletter with updates from the farm, pictures, recipes, the contents of the box, and what is to come the following week.
 Find the 2022 sign-up form and what our CSA is all about at http://blackbrookfarmstead.com/signup.

-For 2021, we will be focusing once again on our Farmers’ Market CSA Shares.
+For 2022, we will be focusing once again on our Farmers’ Market Shares.
 Like a traditional CSA, our members pay ahead for their season’s vegetables.
-Unlike a traditional box share, instead of a pre-packed box, our members attend the farmers’ market when they choose, and take home only the vegetables that they choose.
+Unlike a traditional CSA, our members attend the farmers’ market when they want, and take home only the vegetables that they choose.
 This works with a prepaid account, which comes in three amounts.
-With each level, our members receive an additional value to their share.
-If you do not attend the market any given week, then no value is lost on your account.
-To boot, any unused credit rolls over to the following season!
+With each level, members receive an additional value to their share.
+If you do not attend the market any given week, then no value is lost on your account and any unused credit rolls over to the following season!

-Members receive a weekly newsletter with recipes, specials, and complimentary herbs.
-We attend three markets in Minneapolis on Saturdays: Mill City Farmers’ Market (Downtown Minneapolis), Northeast Minneapolis Farmers’ Market, and the Midtown Farmers’ Market (South Minneapolis).
-On Sunday mornings, we attend the Saint Paul Farmers’ Market (Downtown Saint Paul).
+Members receive a weekly newsletter with recipes and specials.
+We attend three markets in Minneapolis on Saturdays: Mill City Farmers’ Market (downtown Minneapolis), Northeast Minneapolis Farmers’ Market, and the Midtown Farmers’ Market (South Minneapolis).
+On Sunday mornings, we attend the Saint Paul Farmers’ Market (downtown Saint Paul).
 To see what we grow, when it is available, and our market price list, please visit the farm website.

 Since 2006, Burning River Farm has been growing delicious, chemical free vegetables for our members and customers.
 With an extensive cover crop rotation, no plastic mulches, and no chemicals used, we grow your produce with your health and the health of the soil as a priority.
 See you at the market!

-Country Taste Farm CSA has been serving central Minnesota for 11 years.
+Country Taste Farm CSA has been serving central Minnesota for 12 years.
 The fruits and vegetables we grow express our most basic values: to provide naturally grown, nutrient-rich, exceptionally tasty, environmentally-friendly foods.

 We have seven acres under cultivation.
-2022 CSA membership include 16-18 weeks from mid-June to October, choice of 2 sizes: ¼ Share (¼ bushel) and ½ Share (½ bushel).
-Farm pick-up Monday through Thursday, 2 p.m. – 7 p.m.
-Deliveries: Cambridge to Blaine, Tuesday 12 p.m.-2 p.m., (Hwy.
-95-Hwy 10); Dalbo to Anoka, Thursday 12 p.m. – 2 p.m., (Hwy.
+2022 CSA membership include 16-18 weeks from mid-June to October, choice of 2 sizes: ¼ Share (¼Bushel) ½ Share (1/2 Bushel).
+Farm pick-up Mondays through Thursdays, 2 p.m. – 7 p.m.
+Deliveries: Cambridge to Blaine, Tuesdays 12 p.m.-2 p.m., (Hwy.
+95-Hwy 10); Dalbo to Viking Blvd., Thursdays 12 p.m. – 2 p.m., (Hwy.
 95-Hwy.
 10).
-On-farm store open to public Wednesdays 11 a.m. to 7 p.m.
+On-farm store open to the public Wednesdays and Thursdays, 1 p.m. to 6 p.m.

 Dancing Gnome Farm is a certified organic farm nestled in the bluffs outside Wabasha, Minn.
 We grow a splendid array of over 40 types of vegetables (300+ varieties!) and raise pastured laying hens.
 Our CSA boxes are a ½ bushel box packed with everything the season has to offer, from staples like carrots and salad greens to some of our favorites like edamame, pointed cabbages, and popcorn.

 Earth Dance Farm is a vibrant community farm located in the beautiful Bluff Country of southeastern Minnesota.
 We grow exclusively for our 200+ CSA members on 25 acres of tillable land.
-We offer a huge variety of vegetables, fruits, berries, herbs and honey in three different size options.
+We offer a huge variety of vegetables, fruits, berries, herbs, and honey in three different size options.
 We also have a Spring Share, a Fall Share and an Egg Share available to our members.